BIO5 Postdoctoral Fellowship provides funds, mentorship to advance professional goals

 The bacteria which inhabit the female reproductive tract play important roles in maintaining health, but changes to the composition of this bacterial community can lead to the inflammatory condition known as bacterial vaginosis (BV).
 BV, which affects 1 in 4 women every year, dramatically increases susceptibility for sexually transmitted infections like gonorrhea.
 The strain responsible for this infection, Neisseria gonorrhoeae (Ngo), is rapidly gaining resistance to antibiotics.

-A member of both the 2019 and 2021 cohorts, Dr. Katherine Rhodes aims to use her postdoctoral fellowship to unravel the link between Ngo infection and BV.
+A member of both the 2019 and 2021 cohorts, Katherine Rhodes aims to use her postdoctoral fellowship to unravel the link between Ngo infection and BV.
 Like Jackson, Rhodes will use the funds from her award to train and conduct experiments with Herbst-Kralovetz’s 3D tissue-microbiota model.
 According to Rhodes, the resulting data, skills, and experience from her BIO5 Postdoctoral Fellowship will assist her in building an independent career in infectious disease and women’s health research.

-Rhodes is mentored by Dr. Magdalene So, BIO5 member, professor of numerous disciplines and Director of the Microbial Pathogenesis Program within the immunobiology department.
+Rhodes is mentored by Magdalene So, BIO5 member, professor of numerous disciplines and Director of the Microbial Pathogenesis Program within the immunobiology department.

 Headshot of a smiling man in a white lab coat